cabforum/forum/netsec-charter.md

 This ballot proposes to charter a new Network Security Working Group (NetSec WG) to replace the NetSec Subcommittee, to continue work on the NCSSRs, and to conduct any and all business related to improving the security of Certification Authorities.

-Following the passage of this/these ballot(s):
+Following the passage of this ballot:

 1. A new NetSec WG will be chartered under the CA/B Forum, pursuant to section 5.3.1 of the Bylaws;
-2. The SCWG’s existing NetSec Subcommittee will be dissolved by the SCWG and the Charter of the SCWG will be amended to note that work on the NCSSRs are within the authorized scope of the NetSec WG;
+2. The Charter of the SCWG will be amended to remove the NCSSRs from within the scope of the SCWG Charter;
 3. The existing mailing list and other materials developed for the NetSec Subcommittee will be repurposed for use by the NetSec WG;
 4. The NetSec WG will produce and maintain versions of the NCSSRs; and
 5. The NetSec WG will make security-related recommendations to other Forum WGs for requirements or guidelines that are within their purview, i.e. the BRs/EVGs of the SCWG, the Baseline Requirements for Code Signing Certificates of the Code Signing Certificate Working Group (CSCWG) or guidelines adopted by the S/MIME Certificate Working Group (SMCWG).

+The CA/Browser Forum creates the Network Security Working Group and adopts the following Charter:

 **NetSec WG Charter**